vittominacori/vittominacori.github.io/routes/about.md

 ```
 PED is a tech company that helps startups and companies build successful experiences.
-PED develops with the latest technologies and build the products of the future with both consulting service and project-based development.
+PED develops using the latest technologies and build the products of the future with both consulting service and project-based development.
 ```
 [ped.company](https://ped.company)